slamer9/photography_plus_sorter/README.md

 # photography plus sorter
-This program moves images from a source folder to a destination folder, sorted according to an order form
+This program moves images from a source folder to a destination folder, sorted according to an order form A new updated order form is created by running this
+If the files are not available to move, then the order form will mention that those orders are incomplete